zeropingheroes/lanager/README.md

 When you complete these steps, your development environment should be available at [lanager.localhost:8000](http://lanager.localhost:8000/).

+You can also fill the database with test data:
+1. `vagrant ssh`
+2. `php artisan db:seed --class=TestDataSeeder`

 ## Feedback & Contributions

 * Found a bug?
 Got a great feature idea?
 Post it to the [issue tracker](https://github.com/zeropingheroes/lanager/issues)!